 Registrar, Ferrum College, P.O.
 Box 1000, Ferrum, VA 24088, in writing by September

-15th (if the student begins school with the second semester, by January 31st).
+15th (if the student begins school with the spring semester, by January 31st).
 The

 College has designated the following information as directory information:

 - - Name

 - - Previous or future institutions of study